Vishnupriya280104/samsung-riscv/README.md

 ### Task 5
 <details>
-  <summary>Task 5: Task is to implement a project using VSDSquadron Mini and check whether the building and uploading of C program file on RISCV processor works. </summary>
+  <summary>Task 5: Task is to document a project using VSDSquadron Mini. </summary>

   **Overview:**
   The home safety system showcased here introduces an innovative solution utilizing a VSD Squadron Mini Developement Board, an IR sensor, a piezo buzzer and a Servo Motor.
 It essentially comprises of a smart door lock using a keypad and a servo motor, and a burglar detection system using an IR sensor and piezo buzzer.